What can parents do?

 Let your child know that you are always ready and willing to talk and listen.
 Ask open-ended questions and encourage them to share their thoughts, feelings, and opinions to show you value what they think.
 This will encourage them to be honest and not just say what they think you want to hear.
 When talking to them try not to lecture them, it is important to listen to their thoughts and concerns and offer help and support.
 Try and make yourself somehow available most of the time.
 For example, make sure your child can contact you easily if they are at a party.

-This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use, The University of Sydney (formerly the NHMRC Centre of Research Excellence in Mental Health and Substance Use), National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, the National Drug & Alcohol Research Centre at the University of New South Wales, and the National Drug Research Institute at Curtin University.
 See Parent booklet for more information.